 Is it Really Possible to See Leopards in Botswana?

-What Botswana offers is something more valuable: environments where leopards are protected, relaxed, and therefore more likely to be seen over time.
-Patience, timing, and the right location matter more than luck.
+What Botswana provides is something even more valuable: environments where leopards are protected, at ease, and therefore more likely to be seen over time.
+Patience, timing, and the right location matter more than mere luck.

 The Okavango Delta: Water, Cover, and Prey